eur-nl/erim-research-toolbox/pages/data_life_cycle/preserving.md

 <!-- ERIM specific info (begin)-->

 At EUR we recommend researchers to use [EUR Yoda Vault](https://my.eur.nl/en/eur-employee/data-archiving-eur-yoda-vault) in order for reseachers to archive and preserve their data for verification purposes.
-For any questions related EUR Yoda Vault or data preservation, please consult with the [ERIM Research Data Steward](data@erim.eur.nl).
+For any questions related EUR Yoda Vault or data preservation, please consult with the ERIM Research Data Steward via <data@erim.eur.nl>.

 <!-- ERIM specific info (end) -->